State compliance

 November 6, 2017

-Maintaining state compliance is by far the most important factor in keeping your marijuana dispensary open for business.
-Failure to comply with state laws and regulations will mostly likely end with an unexpected dispensary closure.
+Maintaining state compliance is by far the most important factor in keeping your marijuana dispensary open.
+After all, failure to follow state laws and regulations will most likely end in an unexpected closure.
+To help you avoid the common pitfalls, we’ve put together an easy compliance guide that every cannabis retailer can use.

 Inventory Traceability